How to Submit Your Website to Google

 Select an HTML Verification Method

-Google will ask for proof that you own the site and that you can provide proof.
+Google will ask for proof that you own the site and for you to provide that proof.
 Here is the easiest way to check the HTML file.

 Click the "HTML tag" radio button.